-If a student is observed with any of the items listed in Section 2.3 during testing or during breaks, the Test Administrator should collect the prohibited materials or follow LSS policy.
-The STC should complete the Testing Incident Report Form (TIRF) in Appendix D of the Test Coordinator Manual or another LSS form to report Testing Irregularities to the LAC and in turn the LAC will follow state policy for submitting the form.
+If a student is observed with any of the items listed in Section 2.3 during testing or during breaks, the Test Administrator should collect the prohibited materials or follow the LEA/LEA 24 school policy.
+The STC should complete the Testing Incident Report Form (TIRF) in Appendix D of the Test Coordinator Manual or another LEA form to report Testing Irregularities to the LAC and in turn the LAC will follow state policy for submitting the form.